hectorhaffenden/pytrust/README.md

 2. Analysis - This includes all analysis, from removing stop words, NLP modelling, visualisations etc...

+## How to use
+1. Run the scraping scripts, to gather reviews data for X companies
+2. Run the analysis scripts to get insights

 ### Notes
 - You are able to collect data from multiple companies, then evaluate them together, or separately